-- High school diploma or GED certificate required - Appropriate scores in ASSET or COMPASS required - Computer skills recommended - Active e-mail account recommended - Each required course for graduation must be completed with a 2.0 grade or better before proceeding to the next quarter.
-All electives must be numbered 100 or above. - Students may repeat a dental assisting course/program once, but it must be repeated within two years.
+- Dental Assisting National Board Current Certification Card and/or Certificate or Degree from a Dental Assisting or Dental Hygiene program that is accredited by the American Dental Association, Commission on Dental Accreditation (CODA). - · Computer skills recommended - Active email account required - Each required course for graduation must be completed with a 2.0 grade or better before proceeding to the next quarter. - Students may repeat an advanced dental assisting course once, but it must be repeated within two years.